darklang/docs/docs/walk-throughs/slack-asana.md

    Slack and use your slash command again, but this time, write a project name, `\` sign and a description and send it over (something like `\asana-new-project Another New Project/Notes on the project`).
-Return to Dark and check the traces - you should see a text field formatted like this:
+Return to Darklang and check the traces - you should see a text field formatted like this:

 ![slack-apps/tutorials/asana-tutorial/textexample.png](/img/slack-apps/tutorials/asana-tutorial/textexample.png)